programminghoch10/ViPER4AndroidRepackaged/README.md

 This mod is targeted at `LineageOS 19` / `Android 12`. \
 Any ROM similar or newer than `LineageOS 17` / `Android 10` should work. \
-With anything below that, you can still try it, but I can't guarantee anything there.
+With anything else you can still try it, but I can't guarantee anything there.

 ## Bugs and support

 I am not a ViPER dev, nor am I capable of fixing your broken install or ROM.
-If you have trouble to install ViPER4Android this way please do hesitate to ask me.
+If you have trouble to install ViPER4Android this way, please **do hesitate** to ask me.
 Try to install it the normal way and if that doesn't work either, ask in the
 [ViPER4Android Telegram group](https://t.me/ViPER4AndroidFX)